alfille/foxholes/solver.md

 For simplicity we can call this Game State:

-**0 1 0 1 0** where foxes 1 and empty holes are 0.
-This is a binary number corresponding to 10 in decimal.
+**0 1 0 1 0** where foxes are 1 and empty holes are 0.
+This looks like a binary number corresponding to 10 in decimal, and we will take advantage of that binary representation.

 So this is Game State **S10**
 ___